eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 When not using the Helm deployment, mainly the environment variables with the prefixes `BACKEND_` and `ENDPOINT_` are needed for configuration.
 Please refer to the respective local deployment for exact information.

-The Backend secures all APIs except for the swagger ui with a backend key.
-This api key must be configured in the backend via `backend.puris.api.key` (docker `PURIS_API_KEY`).
-In Helm, it's automatically set to the frontend.
-Additionally spring provides the context path that adds a path for the backend servlets.

-The Frontend therefore needs the following two variables:
+The Frontend therefore needs the following variables:

 - `frontend.puris.baseUrl` (docker `BACKEND_BASE_URL`) - used to assemble requests to the backend in
   format: `http://<hostname:port>/<context path>` where context path is assembled automatically via template.
 Is automatically assembled via helm.
 - `frontend.puris.endpointXYZ` (docker `ENDPOINT_XYZ`) - endpoints of the backend used.
 But they are hardcoded in the backend.

-_Note: The API key header is hard coded to `X-API-KEY`._

 ## Configure EDC in Backend